Skip to main content

 persistentVolumeClaim:

-claimName: filesystem-storage-pvc
+claimName: new-pvc

 Example